 Some policies will include coverage for a non-medical evacuation due to natural disasters.
 Basically, if the destination country declares a hurricane as an official disaster or the U.S. advises tourists to leave that destination, coverage could apply for a “hurricane evacuation.”

 A covered hurricane evacuation would typically transport you to the nearest place of safety or your home, as determined in advance by the sole discretion of the travel insurance company.
-Any reasonable and customary expenses for your necessary transportation would be considered as Covered Transportation Expenses.

 How To Prepare For Travel During Hurricane Season